 If you do not feel better after this, contact your doctor, diabetes education nurse, or the closest hospital.

-If you do not respond to glucagon treatment, you will require medical attention.
+If you do not respond to glucagon treatment, you will have to be treated in a hospital.

 See your doctor if you keep having hypo reactions, or if you have ever become unconscious after using insulin.